 Provide the Consultant with a written report of action taken to correct non-compliance of health and safety issues identified.

-Designated Substances at the Site

-The Contractor shall prepare a Designated Substances Control Program in accordance with O. Reg.
-490/09.

-The Contractor shall comply with the governing Ministry of Labour Regulations respecting protection of workers, removal, handling and disposition of any Designated Substances encountered in carrying out the Work proposed on this Contract.

-Should a Designated Substance not identified in the Contract Documents or any soils reports provided be encountered during the course of the Work, the management of such substance may be treated as Extra Work.

-Should material resembling hazardous materials (e.g. asbestos/mould) not previously identified/documented be encountered during the execution of work, immediately notify the Consultant.
-Do not proceed until written instructions have been received from Consultant.

-Provide a copy of the notification to the Consultant a minimum of fourteen (14) Days in advance of the commencement of such Work.

-Disposal of any designated substances or hazardous materials must be in accordance with O. Reg.
-490/09.

-Unless otherwise noted, the Contractor shall retain the services of a recognized Environmental Consultant to provide all air monitoring and testing services required by regulatory requirements for hazardous materials abatement and repair.

 Safety Equipment and Hazardous Areas and Materials

 Site specific safety equipment shall be made available to the Consultant and Region.
 When it is necessary for the Consultant and/or Region to enter confined spaces or other potentially hazardous areas under the Contractors care and control, a representative of the Contractor shall provide site specific safety equipment and procedures for safe entry.

 Post warning signs at hazardous areas or where hazardous materials are stored and instruct personnel on proper safety procedures.

+[The Consultant shall include any required spill kits for the facility in the Contractor’s scope of supply.
+The requirements for each spill kit including type, size and contents to be included in the equipment specifications.
+Spill kits to be complete with a tamper proof seal, and appropriately labeled including a listing of the contents affixed to the container.]

 Health and Safety Monitoring

-Periodic site safety audits of the Contractor’s work may be carried out by the Region or the Consultant to maintain compliance with the Site Specific Health and Safety Plan.
+Periodic site safety audits of the Contractor’s work may be carried out by the Region or the Consultant to maintain compliance with the Site-Specific Health and Safety Plan.
 The site safety audit will include visual inspections as well as testing and sampling as required.

 The Contractor’s site supervisor or site health and safety representative will be required to accompany the Region or Consultant during the site safety audit.